fdemir/ts-dsa/src/trees/README.md

 A graph is a set of vertices/nodes and edges.
 A tree is a set of nodes and edges.
 In the graph, there is no unique node which is known as root.
 In a tree, there is a unique node which is known as root.

+## Uses for trees?

+There are many types of tree, and each has its own purpose.
+Here are three common examples:

+- Binary trees are used in compilers to build syntax trees, and are used within routers to store routing tables
+- Binary search trees can be built to speed up searching
+- Expression trees can be used to represent algebraic and Boolean expressions in a way that simplifies the processing of the expression

 ### Notes and References

 - [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree)